DarkMatterOregon/dark-matter-static-web/src/markdown/home.md

 ## WHO WE ARE

-Eugene’s premier C#, Web, Mobile, and Cloud development consultancy.
+Eugene’s craftiest C#, Web, Mobile, and Cloud development consultancy.
 Our founders bring more than 30 years of collective experience in building .NET infrastructure.
 We’ve worked with industry leaders, state & local governments as well as private enterprise large and small.
-Founded in 2016 to fill a gap in regional C# knowledge, we've expanded lately to embrase popular trends in open web and mobile as well as adding developers with diverse skill sets.
+Founded in 2016 to fill a gap in regional C# knowledge, we've expanded lately to embrace popular trends in open web and mobile as well as adding developers with diverse skill sets.

 ## WHAT WE DO

 We build teams custom fitted to the specific needs of your project.
 Our developers have deep platform knowledge in C# and .Net to support your existing systems as well as embracing the latest trends in mobile and cloud computing for your next adventure.
-We employ local oregon developers and enjoy the quality of live in Eugene, Oregon.
+We employ local Oregon developers who enjoy the quality of live in Eugene, Oregon.

 ## Open Tools and Open Leadership